paritytech/foundry-revive/README.md

   [profile.default.resolc]
   resolc_compile = true
   ```
   Setting `resolc_compile = false` reverts to using Solc, ensuring compatibility with Ethereum projects.
-By default, the fork may use Solc unless Resolc is explicitly enabled, though this depends on the fork's configuration defaults.
+By default, Foundry-Polkadot may use Solc unless Resolc is explicitly enabled, though this depends on the Foundry-Polkadot's configuration defaults.

 ### 2. Command-Line Interface

-**Subcommands**: The fork Foundry currently supports a wide range of subcommands under `forge` ([Forge Commands](./README.forge.md)) and `cast` ([Cast Commands](./README.cast.md)).
+**Subcommands**: Foundry-Polkadot currently supports a wide range of subcommands under `forge` ([Forge Commands](./README.forge.md)) and `cast` ([Cast Commands](./README.cast.md)).

-**Potential Differences**: Commands relying on compilation (e.g., `create`, `bind`, `build`, `inspect`) in the fork can use Resolc, altering their output compared to the original Foundry.
+**Potential Differences**: Commands relying on compilation (e.g., `create`, `bind`, `build`, `inspect`) in Foundry-Polkadot can use Resolc, altering their output compared to the original Foundry.

 ### 3. Unsupported (yet) or Modified Features

-**Potential Unsupported Features**: Some Ethereum-specific features, such as some Ethereum network interactions via Anvil and Chisel, may not be currently fully supported or relevant in the Polkadot context.
+**Potential Unsupported Features**: Support for Anvil and Chisel is not available, which also means commands like `forge test`, `forge snapshot`, and `forge script` are not currently supported.

 **Modified Features**:
-- Compilation output: When using Resolc, the bytecode may differ from Solc's output, reflecting PolkaVM's requirements.
+- Compilation output: When using Resolc, the bytecode differs from Solc's output, reflecting PolkaVM's requirements.
-- Project paths: The fork adjusts project paths when `resolc_compile = true`, potentially affecting how source files, libraries, or artifacts are organized.
+- Project paths: Foundry-Polkadot adjusts project paths when `resolc_compile = true`, potentially affecting how source files, libraries, or artifacts are organized.

 ### 4. Additional (Contextual) Repositories

-The fork is part of ParityTech's ecosystem, which includes related repositories:
+Foundry-Polkadot is part of ParityTech's ecosystem, which includes related repositories:
 - **paritytech/revive**: Hosts the Resolc compiler, providing the backend for Polkadot-targeted Solidity compilation ([Revive Repository](https://github.com/paritytech/revive)).
 - **paritytech/foundry-compilers-polkadot**: Utilities for working with compilers, potentially including Resolc, though primarily focused on Solc ([Foundry Compilers Polkadot](https://github.com/paritytech/foundry-compilers-polkadot)).

-These repositories may contain additional tools or documentation relevant to the fork's functionality.
+These repositories may contain additional tools or documentation relevant to Foundry-Polkadot's functionality.

 ---